 The value of having a stepping stone technology is enormous, allowing enterprises to gain access to many of the benefits of advanced fleet management technologies while minimizing investment risk.
 It also enables individual firms to begin investigating and developing their own niche-specific systems based on their own experiences and real-world data.

-Advances in AI Dash Cams
+Advances in AI Video Telematics

-Driver monitoring systems use pre-defined triggers to detect risky driver behavior, providing real-time audio alerts to the driver, as well as segmenting and tagging recorded incidents for review on a cloud management portal.
+Driver safety systems use pre-defined triggers to detect risky driver behavior, providing real-time audio alerts to the driver, as well as segmenting and tagging recorded incidents for review on a cloud management portal.
 The result is that, if a pattern emerges from the incidents (perhaps one driver regularly triggers Lane Departure Warning alerts) then tailored messages or e-training modules can be automatically sent to the driver to educate and mitigate their future behavior.

 In addition to the obvious value to fleet managers, this tiered approach means that low-level offenders or one-off minor infringements can be dealt with without adding to their workload, allowing them to focus on high-risk and/or repeat offenders.
-Finally, the use of an automated driver monitoring system removes workplace friction between drivers and management, promoting more positive working relationships.
+Finally, the use of an automated driver safety system removes workplace friction between drivers and management, promoting more positive working relationships.

 The benefits to enterprise as a whole are enormous: cutting fuel bills and reducing category-three speeding events (where drivers exceed the speed limit by 10-20%), and deterring Penalty Charge Notices (PCNs) as drivers become more careful about where they park, as well as how they drive.